passff/passff/README.md

 login: &lt;the_login&gt;
 url: &lt;the_url&gt;

+PassFF will also try to find login password and url inside the direct child of a pass node.
+For example, if you have as structure like this :
+* www
+  * supersite.com
+    * login
+    * user
+  * mysite.com

+PassFF will
+* get the login from the "login" entry for supersite.com
+* get the login form the "login" field inside the mysite.com entry for mysite.com (see format above)

+Fields names can be set in the preferences

 from the plugin preferences you will be able to set :
-- A comma separated list of password input names.
-Input field names in a html page containing one of those values will be filled with the password
-- A comma separated list of login input names.
-Input field names in a html page containing one of those values will be filled with the login
+- Inputs (A comma separated list of input names.
+Input field names in a html page containing one of those values will be filled with the corresponding value.)
+  - Passwords inputs names.
+  - Login inputs names.
-- A comma separated list of login field names.
-The first matching field in the password data will be used as login
+- Fields (A comma separated list of field names.
+The first matching field in the password data or in the store tree will be used as the corresponding value.)
+  - Login fields names.
+  - Password fields names.
+  - Url fields names.
+- Pass Scrit params
-- The pass script path
+  - The pass script path.
   - Pass home.
-If empty, use User home
+If empty, use User home.
-- Location of the gpg agent info file containing environment variables (relative to the home)
+  - Location of the gpg agent info file containing environment variables (relative to the home).

-### The keyboard addicts like me will be happy
+### The keyboard addicts will be happy
 I **add a new button** displaying password repository in a list instead of a tree.
 **This button will not be added automatically** to your Navigation toolbar.
 You have to add it manually using the Customize menu (Right-click/Customize...) of the Navigation toolbar